About Camp Kalalla

 By the summer of 1949, the camp site, named Kalalla because it bordered on an old settlement of that name, was ready for occupancy, and in July of that year, the first camp was held.
 Preceeding the camp, a dedication ceremony was held in June presided over by Mrs. J. R. (Penny) MacGregor, Chairman of the Board and Business Manager.
 The dedication ceremony was led by the Rev. R. Purves-Smith of Ottawa.
 Truly, that afternoon in June was a memorable one for each and every member of the Board for it symbolized the realization of a long-cherished purpose.

 Many changes have taken place since that first camp.
-Camp experiences have changed over the years, but their underlying purpose of religious education, in the broadest sense, has not changed.
-The genius of these CGIT camps has been their full, challenging program, the life-long friendships that have developed, and the emphasis laid on Christian character building.
-Bible study groups, Morning Watch and evening vespers have always been daily events, with interest groups in crafts, dramatic arts, nature study and campcraft, to help the girls experience the fullness of camp life.
+Camp experiences have changed over the years, but their underlying purpose of offering activities to help girls and women to becoming the best they can be, has not changed.
+The genius of these CGIT camps has been their full, challenging program, the life-long friendships that have developed, and the emphasis laid on character building and Discovery Time.
+Morning Watch and evening vespers have always been daily events, with interest groups in crafts, art, dramatic arts, nature study and campcraft, to help the girls experience the fullness of camp life.
 The leadership given has been truly creative.

 KALALLA TRADITIONS